BitFracture/bunbun-the-bunny/README.md

 It is intended that after exporting the property array, that it be copied into the level file to overwrite the previous set of TerrainBlocks.
-Be very careful, as this editor does not editor nor export any other object type.
+Be very careful, as this editor does not edit nor export any other object type.